 There’s a huge demand for simple survey tools in the customer experience sector.

 As Peter Thiel wrote in his book Zero to One

 “today’s companies have an insatiable appetite for data, mistakenly believing that more data always creates more value.”

-We’ve embraced tools originally designed for market research and unleashed them on unsuspecting customers.
+We’ve embraced survey tools originally designed for market research and unleashed them on unsuspecting customers.
 As technology gets cleverer, we all want the interface to be easy, intuitive and fast.